lukejacksonn/hyperapp-wiki/JSX.md

   </div>
 ```

-For an in-depth introduction to JSX, visit the official [documentation](https://facebook.github.io/react/docs/introducing-jsx.html).
+For an in-depth introduction to JSX, see the official [documentation](https://facebook.github.io/react/docs/introducing-jsx.html).

 ## Setup